homearanya/active-escapes/src/pages/tours/ampthitheatre-slackpacker.md

     - '<strong>Hiking Permit</strong> - for Hike day 2 from Sentinel Car Park'
     - '<strong>Witsies Mountain Lodge - Sentinel Car Park - RTN Transfer</strong>'
     - '<strong>Private Return Transfer:</strong> pick-up from Royal Natal & transfer back to the Cavern on the final day'
+  # optional.
+Follow same format as includes fields
   notIncludes: null
+# one of the destinations under src/pages/destination folder.
+Use the same words field value "code"
 destination: drakensberg
+# one of the activities under src/pages/activity folder.
+Use the same words field value "code"
 activity:
   - hiking
+# one of the subActivities under src/data/sub-activity folder.
+Use the same words field value "code".
+If you need another one, contact me.
+This is use as a filter on destination page.
 subActivity:
   - expeditionhiking
+# use on the tour card if the tour is a popular tour on home page
 popularTour:
   image: ../../img/listing/img-03-amphi.jpg
   tagline: Aim for the summit
   title: Hike to the Roof of Africa
   description: 'Reach the top of the escarpment and source of the Tugela River, where you can stand atop the second highest waterfall in the world.
 On our 3 day Amphitheatre hike you’ll overnight in comfy mountain lodges, have your meals catered for, and backpack portered.'
+# use on the tour card if the tour is a featured tour on a activity page
 activityTour:
   image: ../../img/listing/img-03-amphi.jpg
   tagline: Aim for the summit
   title: Hike to the Roof of Africa
   description: 'Reach the top of the escarpment and source of the Tugela River, where you can stand atop the second highest waterfall in the world.
 On our 3 day Amphitheatre hike you’ll overnight in comfy mountain lodges, have your meals catered for, and backpack portered.'
+# use on the tour card on destination page.
 destinationTour:
   image: ../../img/listing/img-03-amphi.jpg
   tagline: Aim for the summit